timthetechguardian/timthetechguardian/README.md

 # Hey, I'm Tim 👋

-I'm a 23 year-old IT Risk & Securitymanager based in Germany, and I'm passionate about creative automation solutions for individual purposes.
+I'm a 23 year-old IT Risk & Securitymanager based in Germany, and I'm passionate about security engineering, web development and pentesting.

 ## 🛠 Toolbox
-Frontend: React, JavaScript, Html, Css, Bootstrap, Material-UI
+Web-Development: MERN-Stack, MSAL

 Skripting: Python, Bash, Powershell